perlin-network/carbon-registry/README.md

 <a name="local"></a>
 ## Run Services Locally
-- Setup postgreSQL locally and create a new database.
+- Setup Operational Database locally and create a new database.
 - Update following DB configurations in the .env.local file (If the file does not exist please create a new .env.local)
     - DB_HOST (Default localhost)
     - DB_PORT (Default 5432)